-If the complainant feels that their concern has not been resolved at the first stage, is unhappy with the outcome of the informal meeting, or feels that the issue is serious enough that it warrants taking it further, they can make a formal complaint to the Headteacher.
+If the complainant feels that their concern has not been resolved at the informal stage, is unhappy with the outcome of the informal meeting, or feels that the issue is serious enough that it warrants taking it further, they can make a formal complaint to the Headteacher.

 We ask that this is done as soon as is practicably possible after having spoken to the teacher/ member of staff.

-How to make a stage 1 complaint: It is preferable that Stage 1 complaints are made in writing: email is a perfectly acceptable form of communication.
+How to make a Stage 1 complaint: It is preferable that Stage 1 complaints are made in writing using template Stage 1 Complaint Form in Appendix 2.
+Email is an acceptable form of communication.
 Complaints can also be made face to face or by telephone, where the Headteacher will record the issues raised.